 Landscapers and garden centers.
 Selling directly to landscapers and garden centers is a great way to get a lot of repeat business.
 Plus, landscapers and garden centers usually buy big quantities at a time.
 Put together a flyer or brochure and start passing it out.

 Growing container bamboo and making bamboo products can produce substantial profits.
-To learn more about this profitable plant, including the best 20 varieties to grow, read GOLDEN HARVEST.
+To learn more about this profitable plant, including the best 20 varieties to grow, read Growing Bamboo For Profit.